KerrLyu/KerrLyu.github.io/content/homepage/about.md

 These questions shape my primary research interests in entrepreneurship, labor economics, and health economics, with a particular focus on solo self-employment, also known as nonemployer businesses.

+As instructor for Principles of Macroeconomics and Economic Statistics, I use interactive tools like Mentimeter and Top Hat to bridge theory with real-world analysis.
+Students engage through policy simulations and collaborative projects analyzing datasets like FRED unemployment trends.
+These activities build job-ready skills in data interpretation and evidence-based decision-making.

 <style>
   .news-item {
     padding: 14px 18px;